lgonzalezrouco/pti/microservices/README.md

 Finally, stop the container (this is important as later we will need to use port 8080 from Kubernetes):

 	docker stop helloworld

+#### (OPTIONAL) Alternative: pushing your image to a container registry

+Kubernetes accessing the Docker images directly from a local Docker daemon can be problematic.
+One simple (and more realistic) alternative is to push the images to a Docker resistry.
+This can be also done locally, launching a local registry with a special Docker container:

+	docker run -d -p 5000:5000 --restart=always --name registry registry:2

+Tag and push the image:

+	docker tag helloworld:1.0 localhost:5000/helloworld
+	docker push localhost:5000/helloworld

+In order to use the image from Kubernetes refer to it as:

+	localhost:5000/helloworld

 ### 2.4.
 A brief introduction to Kubernetes